felimomo/Walleye-Revised-Paper/fisheries.md

 With respect to the $U_{yield}$ and $U_{HARA}$ utilities, we find that nearly all policies obtain essentially equal amounts of utility—-the only exception being the cPP policy which underperforms relative to the other policies in the HARA scenario.
 In contrast to this, in the trophy fishing scenario (right column), we see that the 2RL control obtains about 30\% more utility than other policies.

-The optimized HCRs are visualized in Fig. 3, where we plot exploitation rate as a function of stock biomass.
+The optimized HCRs are visualized in {ref}`fig:policies`, where we plot exploitation rate as a function of stock biomass.
 We discuss these plots in the following paragraphs.